 Taj Mahal in Agra is India’s most popular and most visited destination in India but there are many other places to see in Agra.
 It is around 250 Km from India’s capital Delhi and very well connected by Indian Railways as well as by road.
 Though it is just 4 hours drive from my home, I visited it only 3 times till today.
 Agar is most popular due to the Taj Mahal, which is one of the 7 wonders of the world but other than that there are some other interesting places in the city.

 Most people visit Agra for short duration and me personally don’t like the pushy touts all over the city from railway stations to bus stands, markets and around Taj Mahal & other popular monuments.
 The best way to visit Agra is to ignore these touts and don’t pay attention to them.
 I still remember when I first time visited the Agra, we stopped at toll point before entering Agra and two guys starting knocking at the window of my car with different offers.
 They told us all stupid things like we are going in the wrong direction, there is a rush and we may not be allowed inside the Taj Mahal and so on.
-Fortunately, I was traveling with a seasoned driver who been to Agra many times and he told them I am not going to visit Taj Mahal as I am on a work trip.
-It was very irritating to encounter these touts some 40-50 Km before the Taj Mahal.
+Fortunately, I was traveling with a seasoned driver who have been to Agra many times and he told them I am not going to visit Taj Mahal as I am on a work trip.
+It was very irritating to come across these touts that too some 40-50 Km before the Taj Mahal.
 After that incident, I learned and ignored everyone approached me in the city for different sightseeing offers.
 I always recommend everyone to ignore them politely instead of making a conversation.

 There are some interesting places to see in Agra.
 I personally recommend two days in Agra.